Money Story: What it is and how it affects your finances?

 It’s worthwhile to explore the experiences and feelings of your personal history and see how they affect your finances today.

 By uncovering your own money story, you begin to understand your financial life.
-Making necessary script edits can then help you improve your financial health.
+Making necessary script edits can then help you improve your money mindset and your financial health.